-Task 3.1: Conceptual Circulation Recommendations: The Plan will identify preliminary concepts for improvements required to enhance multimodal connectivity and mobility, including recommendations for future access and efficient and safe movement of vehicles, bicycles, and pedestrians.
-Circulation recommendations will be consistent with the Smart Mobility Framework.

-Task 3.2: Conceptual Design Recommendations: The Plan will provide conceptual recommendations and design elements for developing the neighborhood network based on principles outlined in the Complete Streets Implementation Action Plan.
+- Conceptual Circulation Recommendations: The Plan will identify preliminary concepts for improvements required to enhance multimodal connectivity and mobility, including recommendations for future access and efficient and safe movement of vehicles, bicycles, and pedestrians.
+Circulation recommendations will be consistent with the Smart Mobility Framework. - Conceptual Design Recommendations: The Plan will provide conceptual recommendations and design elements for developing the neighborhood network based on principles outlined in the Complete Streets Implementation Action Plan.
 Conceptual design elements, where appropriate, will include the street cross-section, lighting, curbs, drainage and low impact development considerations, pedestrian, bicycle and public transit facilities, landscaping and hardscape features, street lighting and furniture.
-Shade structures and tree covers will also be examined for the Kennedy community to address near-term shifts in the seasonal heat index; this will be critical to walkability and is a central facet of complete streets programming.
-I Streetscape designs provided as part of the Plan will be conceptual but will provide enough detail to guide future improvements to Unincorporated San Joaquin County near Kennedy.
+Shade structures and tree covers will also be examined for the August community to address near-term shifts in the seasonal heat index; this will be critical to walkability and is a central facet of complete streets programming.
+I Streetscape designs provided as part of the Plan will be conceptual but will provide enough detail to guide future improvements to Unincorporated San Joaquin County near August. - Priority Investments, Funding Strategy and Next Steps: It is understood that the Plan will be implemented over a number of years, and involve a variety of funding strategies.